-Cinema owner Eddie Tamir appears to have made a spectacular loss offloading a Brunswick commercial property after 11 months.
+Cinema owner Eddie Tamir has offloading a Brunswick commercial property after 11 months.

-The 1885 square metre block, less than four kilometres north of the Melbourne CBD, includes a vacant warehouse and office.
+On 1885 square metres, four kilometres north of Melbourne, it includes a vacant warehouse and office.

-Mr Tamir’s proposed theatre would have been the latest in a portfolio: the businessman also owns Hawthorn’s Lido, Elsternwick’s Classic and Belgrave’s Cameo.
+The proposed theatre would have sat in a portfolio alongside Hawthorn’s Lido, Elsternwick’s Classic and Belgrave’s Cameo.

-In January Mr Tamir bought The Ritz, built in 1937 in Sydney’s south-east suburb of Randwick.
+In January Mr Tamir bought c1937 The Ritz, in Sydney’s Randwick.

-CBRE’s Julian White, Chao Zhang and Guy Naselli listed the Brunswick properties in April.
+CBRE’s Julian White, Chao Zhang and Guy Naselli represented the cinema owner.

-Mr Tamir’s father, the late David Tamir, built his wealth establishing the Delta petroleum chain in the 1980s.
+Mr Tamir’s father, the late David Tamir, established the Delta petroleum chain in the 1980s.